StuntsPT/misc_plotters/README.md

 ### Input files

+The data utilized in this script can be obtained with [Genepop](http://kimura.univ-montp2.fr/~rousset/), in the output.MIG

 The first part requires a triangular matrix (upper and lower) of pairwise Fst values.
 Eg.:

        A B C D